+Symbolic and non-symbolic reasoning in mathematics

+Established in France in 1935, Nicolas Bourbaki—the collective pseudonym of an influential group of mathematicians—made a significant impact on mathematics and mathematics education throughout the last century.
+Bourbaki was instrumental in the Moderne Mathématique movement that modernized mathematics education in France, and it influenced the New Math movement in the United States (Munson, 2010).
+Core to this approach was an emphasis on rigor and formal, symbolic argumentation that came at the expense of visuals and imagery—symbolic rigor over non-symbolic intuition.
+Bourbaki’s approach to mathematics spilled over to mathematics education, with approaches such as New Math emphasizing an understanding of mathematical fundamentals even at the expense of more intuitive but less rigorous examples.

+Debates regarding (symbolic) rigor over (non-symbolic) intuition in mathematics education continue to the present day (see, e.g., Trninic, Wagner, & Kapur, 2018).
+Because these debates concern the apparent difference between formal mathematics as a discipline (formal, symbolic) and mathematical reasoning that goes on inside the minds of mathematicians (intuitive, possibly non-symbolic), neuroimaging techniques could provide a novel and powerful source of evidence in this debate.
+At the moment, however, we know relatively little about what goes on in the brains of individuals when they engage with symbolic or non-symbolic mathematical reasoning in a naturalistic manner.
+The present study uses electroencephalogram (EEG) imaging to explore the neural activity underlying naturalistic mathematical reasoning involving symbolic and non-symbolic stimuli.

-Symbolic and non-symbolic skills
+Research on symbolic and non-symbolic skills

-Researchers have speculated that we are born with an intuitive sense of quantity (Feigenson, Dehaene, & Spelke, 2004), argued to develop in the first two years of life (Wood & Spelke, 2005; Gelman & Gallistel, 1986).
+It is argued that we are born with an intuitive sense of quantity (Feigenson, Dehaene, & Spelke, 2004), which develops in the first two years of life (Wood & Spelke, 2005; Gelman & Gallistel, 1986).
 This non-symbolic number understanding, or as Geary (1995) would categorize it, biologically primary cognitive ability, helps students explore the concept of numbers by estimating, comparing, and combining sets of visuals, such as dots or other geometric forms.
-While non-symbolic skills are innate, symbolic skills are believed to be culturally acquired, biologically secondary cognitive abilities (Geary, 1995), developing from the age of approximately 2.5 years (DeLoache, Miller, & Rosengren, 1997).
+While non-symbolic skills are innate, symbolic skills are culturally acquired, biologically secondary cognitive abilities (Geary, 1995), developing, approximately, from the age of two and a half years onward (DeLoache, Miller, & Rosengren, 1997).
 These acquired skills include the ability to represent numbers verbally (strings of words) and visually (strings of Arabic number symbols), but do not contain any semantic information about the meaning of the number words and symbols (Dehaene & Cohen, 1995).

-Typically, children understand non-symbolic magnitudes before they understand what number words and numbers represent.
-It has been argued that children must understand non-symbolic quantities before they can apply number words to quantities; in other words, non-symbolic quantities give meaning to numbers.
+It has been argued that children must understand non-symbolic quantities before they can apply number words to quantities.
 The triple-code model (Dehaene, 1992) assumes that numerical processing happens in an analog, Arabic, or verbal code (or format).
-The first code is also referred to as non-symbolic format, whereas the two latter codes are also referred to as symbolic skills (Dehaene, 1992).
-Per Geary’s primary and secondary skills, as well as Dehaene’s triple-code model, the “access deficit hypothesis” assumes that having difficulties in learning math can be attributed to not having well-developed or acquired symbolic skills (e.g., De Smedt & Gilmore, 2011), even while non-symbolic skills remain intact.
-An empirical source of evidence in support of different areas of mathematical development comes from longitudinal studies examining the relations between non-symbolic and symbolic skills and their effect on math achievement.
+The first code is also referred to as “non-symbolic” format, whereas the latter codes are also called “symbolic” skills (Dehaene, 1992).
+Per Geary’s primary and secondary skills, as well as Dehaene’s triple-code model, the “access deficit hypothesis” assumes that having difficulties in learning math can be attributed to not having well-developed or acquired symbolic skills (e.g., De Smedt & Gilmore, 2011), even alongside normally developed non-symbolic skills.
+One source of evidence supporting different areas of mathematical development comes from longitudinal studies examining the relations between non-symbolic and symbolic skills and their effect on math achievement.
 Those studies show that both skills directly predict math achievement (e.g., Jordan et al., 2010; Gashaj, Oberer, Mast, & Roebers, 2018).

-This suggests that symbolic and non-symbolic skills can be distinguished behaviorally.
-Moreover, the effect of non-symbolic skills can be mediated by symbolic skills (e.g., Cirino, 2010).
-Indeed, some researchers argue that symbolic skills enhance non-symbolic skills in the course of development, and vice versa (Piazza, Pica, Izard, Spelke, & Dehaene, 2013).
-Tall (1998) claimed that students move to formal mathematics in different ways; some build up on imagery (i.e., more non-symbolic forms), while others build a consistent theory of symbolic, more formal mathematics from the beginning.
-He concludes:
+Conversely, the effect of non-symbolic skills can be mediated by symbolic skills (e.g., Cirino, 2010), and some researchers have argued that symbolic skills enhance non-symbolic skills in the course of development, and vice versa (Piazza, Pica, Izard, Spelke, & Dehaene, 2013).